COVID-19 Resource Center

 Paving the Way for Better Treatment

-The increased amount of research on ovarian cancer has led to more complex treatment options, and that’s a good thing, explains Dr. Tanner.
+The increased amount of research on ovarian cancer has led to more complex treatment options, and that’s a good thing, explains Dr. Barber.
 Physicians are now better able to tailor individualized treatment to each patient rather than using a similar approach for everyone.
 Genetic testing can provide additional insight into what therapies may or may not work for the specific type of cancer.